waynedahlberg/waynedahlberg/README.md

 - Prototype and iterate on product ideas
 - Bridge the gap between design and development teams

-*"Code is the highest fidelity of software design." - Me*
+*"Code is the highest fidelity of software design."